xionglin92/GPT-prompts/README.md

 and suggest ways to better align it with the American Heart Association’s mission?
 ```
 ```
-How can I better align my proposal to specifically address the <insert specific criteria> outlined in this funding announcement for <insert name of funding opportunity>?
+How can I better align my proposal to specifically address the <specific criteria> outlined in this funding announcement for <insert name of funding opportunity>?
 ```